Robel-Roba-Ditta/Intelligent-Project-Manager/README.md

 - Assign tasks to any member of the task's project
 - Organize tasks under epics and sprints
 - Subtasks via a parent/child link on the task itself
+- Colored labels — create, attach/detach, shown as chips on every task card and in the task detail sidebar
+- A dedicated task detail page: main content (title/description) plus a sidebar for every structured field and an activity feed beneath it

 ### Workflow Management
 - A defined task lifecycle (To Do → In Progress → Done)